logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 **Before you begin, you'll need**:

 * An application in .NET Core 3.1 and higher
-* An active account with Logz.io
+* An active Logz.io account

 <div class="tasklist">